High Protein Chicken Bowl

 Ingredients

-- chili powder: adds mild heat and color
+- chili powder: gentle heat and color

-- onion powder: boosts savory flavor
+- onion powder: boosts savory background flavor

-- corn kernels: sweet pops of texture
+- corn kernels: adds sweetness and texture

-- cherry tomatoes: fresh juicy contrast
+- cherry tomatoes: halved for juicy bursts

-- cucumber: cool crisp crunch
+- cucumber: chopped for crisp contrast

 - hot sauce: adds tangy heat to the sauce

-- green onions: sharp finishing garnish
+- green onions: thinly sliced for a sharp topping

 Kitchen Equipment